epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 * person_standing
 * sun
 * willowgarage

+If you launch Gazebo without those models it should download them by itself but I did not tried.

-If you use "hg clone https://bitbucket.org/osrf/gazebo_models" you get all the models but apparently you select which folders you want with a python script or with "mercurial"
+If you use "hg clone https://bitbucket.org/osrf/gazebo_models" you get all the models but apparently you can select which folders you want with a python script or with "mercurial".

 ---